Speak up. Stand Up. It’s Your Turn

 Parents and teachers must come together to align their views, since our policy makers and leaders do not understand the extent of the problems or how to intervene.
 Parents should be asking their public school leaders why the New Hampshire High School Risk Behavior 2013 survey results found that 25.4 percent of all students, with 32.7 percent of girls, actually felt depressed or sad almost every day such that they stopped doing usual activities.”
 And yet there are no methods advocated by school leaders for teachers, school counselors or parents to prevent these destructive thought patterns and associated feelings.

-Maybe Tyler Carlisle who graduated second in his class at l in Manchester, NH, would have benefited, among many others?
+Maybe Tyler Carlisle who graduated second in his class at Central High School in Manchester, NH, would have benefited, among many others?

 These personal, whole child, well-being metrics are just a few examples of the gaps between what schools are focusing upon – primarily academic outcomes – and the inner life of the young people in their care.
 Further, our mental health and education experts consider protective factors to be primarily external to the inner self of students and focus upon family, school, community with no inner psychological self-attributions considered.
 It is time to change this focus and lens that we use to educate our children toward what is the most important protective factor for a happy, healthy, flourishing life – self-knowledge.